This is part 3 of a 3-part series about the ConvertKit email editor:

 If your video is hosted on YouTube, Vimeo, or Wistia, you can use the 'Video' option from the content block menu to embed your video in your email:

-If your video is hosted on a platform that isn't on YouTube, Vimeo, or Wistia, simply upload a screenshot of it using the 'Image' option from the content block menu, then add the video link to the URL field of the image menu (see 'Images' section above).
+If you've hosted your video on a platform that isn't on YouTube, Vimeo, or Wistia, simply upload a screenshot of it using the 'Image' option from the content block menu, then add the video link to the URL field of the image menu (see 'Images' section above).

 You can also upload a video from your computer by clicking the 'Upload video' button.